sweazysm/Final_Project/README.md

-## Carbon Emissions and Severe Weather: Is It Raining Cats and Dogs?
+# Carbon Emissions and Severe Weather: Is It Raining Cats and Dogs?

-### *Presentation*
+## *Presentation*

-#### Selected topic:
+## Selected topic:
 Carbon emmissions effects on severe weather events in the United States

-#### Reason why the topic was selected:
+### Reason why the topic was selected:

-Carbon emmision effects on the environment has risen dramatically over the last few decades.
-The population and economic ranking of a country is closely related to its output of carbon emissions.
-We wanted to see if a correlation between world-wide emissions and severe weather in the United States could be found and use to predict weather events.
+Carbon (co2) emmisions effects on the environment has risen dramatically over the last few decades, and we intend to show this with our data.
+We intend to show that the human population and economic ranking of a country is closely related to said country's output of carbon emissions.
+We want to show a correlation between world-wide emissions and severe weather in the United States by using machine learning algorithms predict weather events.
+The topic of co2 has come back into the public eye, amongst many reasons, due to the shutdown of the world in 2020.
+Co2 emission levels plumeted as humanity was forced to quarantine.
+Nature returned to flourish and carbon emission levels began to take a dive.
+It is not something that often crosses one's mind when going throughout daily life, only perhaps when choosing options that are labled as "environmentally friendly" or the like.
+Despite our aloofness, small changes towards and againist co2 emissions have effects, and one of the things affected is the weather.
+In particular, severe weather.
+Lightning, blizzards, tornadoes etc. Does this increase in co2 emissions correlate to increased severe weather evenets?
+Can we predict this using Machine Learning?
+Lets find out!

-#### Questions to answer:
+### Questions to answer:
 - Does Worldwide carbon emissions have an effect on severe weather in the United States?
 - How does the population of a country effect the output of carbon emissions?
 - Does the emissions from the United States have a stronger impact on the U.S. weather than world emissions?